clj-kondo/clj-kondo/doc/config.md

 ```

 The hook uses the `api/sexpr` function to convert the rewrite-clj node into a
 Clojure s-expression, which is easier to analyze.
-If the event is not a vector,
-the hooks throws an exception with a message and the metadata of the relevant
-node.
-The metadata of a rewrite-clj node contains `:row` and `:col` which is
-used by clj-kondo to emit the finding at the correct location.

-In case of an unqualified keyword we register a finding with `api/reg-finding!`
+In case of an unqualified
+keyword we register a finding with `api/reg-finding!` which has a `:message`,
-which has a `:message`, and `:type`.
-The `:type` should also occur in the
+and `:type`.
+The `:type` should also occur in the clj-kondo configuration with a
-clj-kondo configuration with a level set to `:info`, `:warning` or `:error` in
-order to appear in the output:
+level set to `:info`, `:warning` or `:error` in order to appear in the output:

 ``` clojure
 {:linters {:re-frame/keyword {:level :warning}}